Noodle866/2025_world_tariff_data/README.md

 # How to Use

-* 1 clone the Repository
+* 1 Clone the Repository
-* 2 open "data_vizualization" directory
+* 2 Open "data_vizualization" directory
-* 3 open "2025Tariffs" in visual Studio code
+* 3 Open "2025Tariffs" in visual Studio code
-  * 3.1 make sure to have extention "Live Server"
+  * 3.1 Make sure to have extention "Live Server"
 * 4 From there, right click the index.html file and select "Open in Live Server"
 * 5 Your default browser will open where you will find are world map with countries and the percentage they are being tariffed at.
 * 6 On the top right corner of map there is a drop down button where you can select and see different veiws of map.